 8. Lead Gen form retargeting

-The fifth type of LinkedIn Matched Audiences is Lead Gen form retargeting.
+The last type of LinkedIn Matched Audiences is Lead Gen form retargeting.

 However, in order to understand what it is and how it works, we need to introduce Lead Gen forms first.